ionic-team/stencil-site/src/docs-md/start/index.md

 Stencil can be used to create standalone components, or entire apps.

-To build standalone components, such as a reusable UI element or library, clone the component starter and get to work:
+To build standalone components, such as a reusable UI element or library, you can use the component starter:

 ```bash
 git clone https://github.com/ionic-team/stencil-component-starter my-component